Image credit:

 Question 9: Who should not miss the Summit?
 What is the target audience for the Summit?

-It is essential that all brands in the hard goods sector attend the next Ski Industry Climate Summit in Munich, around ISPO.
+It is essential that all brands in the hard goods sector attend the next Ski Industry Climate Summit by Atomic in Munich, around ISPO.
 Participation benefits not only individual companies but the entire industry.
 No one can afford to miss the opportunity to shape the future of skiing and snowboarding.
 In fact, I would argue that every ski and snowboard brand has a moral obligation to be part of this movement, working together to become a sustainability role model.

 Question 10: Who has already confirmed their attendance?